kiko-g/feup-esof/README.md

 > [#2 - Automatic testing for every feature](https://trello.com/c/ohe6eE3f/51-as-a-developer-i-want-to-test-automatically-every-feature-of-the-app)

 ### Iteration 5
 Iteration 5 was different from the previous releases since it was not about developping Campus NAV.
-Instead in this iteration we contributed towards an open source project ([Open CX](https://github.com/softeng-feup/open-cx))with a feature of the Campus NAV app.
+Instead we contributed towards an open source project ([Open CX](https://github.com/softeng-feup/open-cx)) with a unique feature of the Campus NAV app.

 ---
 ## ***Test***
 ### Acceptance Tests
 :ballot_box_with_check:
-We have defined some acceptance tests using Gherkin, which can be found in our [Trello board](https://trello.com/b/XgQ9OzGB).
+We have defined some acceptance tests, which can be found in our [Trello board](https://trello.com/b/XgQ9OzGB).
-They are located in each user story (description).\
+They are located in the description of each user story.\
 For now they are only defined.
-The goal is for them to be automated in our application.
+The ultimate goal would be to have them all automated in our app.

 ### Test Plan
 :blue_book:
 The main focus of testing was to become more familiar with the concept of acceptance testing using **Gherkin**.
-Hence, we decided to choose a set of features and created tests for them, so that we could be sure they were working properly.
-These tests are all executed automatically.\
-The features we chose for testing were **Main Page Drawer** and **AAA**
+Hence, we decided to choose a feature and created tests for it, so that we could be sure it was working properly.
+These tests are all executed automatically.
+The feature we chose for testing was the **Main Page Drawer** using multiple test cases, where we test a variety of outcomes after opening the drawer and tapping buttons on it.

 ### Automated Tests
 :100: **Main Page Drawer**: We decided to create a test case for each selectable option in the main page drawer (Home Page, Map, Profile, Favorites, Settings and Help).\
 Every test, opens the drawer, taps the option of that test case  and checks if the title of the final screen is correct.
-This way we know for sure whether it corresponds to the expected page or not.
+This way we know for sure whether it corresponds to the expected page or not.\

-:100: **AAA**
+You can find the test folder [here](https://github.com/softeng-feup/open-cx-nav-inc/tree/master/campus_nav/test_driver).

 ---
 ## ***Configuration and change management***